NatTuck/khoury-ntuck/courses/2018/01/cs4550/index.md

 Project 2 will build a more traditional web application, and will take advantage of a relational database and a remote API.
 This project most likely will not require the use of websockets or heavy client-side logic.

+### Late Work

+For homework and Project 1, late submissions will be penalized by 1% per hour late.

+Late submissions will not be accepted for Project 2.

 ## Policies